SahiltheGreat/Instagram-Bot/README.md

 * geckodriver (selenium webdriver) as per your current Firefox version, if using firefox

 * chromedriver (selenium webdriver) as per your current Google Chrome version, if using chrome(note that you would have to modify the source code a bit.
-I guess you are smart enough to figure out.
+I guess you are smart enough to figure that out.)

 ## USING THE SCRIPT: